resources > Additional Roles > Curación

 When signaling, Curators can decide to signal on a specific version of the subgraph or to signal using auto-migrate.
 If they signal using auto-migrate, a curator’s shares will always be updated to the latest version published by the developer.
 If they decide to signal on a specific version instead, shares will always stay on this specific version.

-To assist teams that are transitioning subgraphs from the hosted service to the Graph Network, curation support is now available.
 If you require assistance with curation to enhance the quality of service, please send a request to the Edge & Node team at [email protected] and specify the subgraphs you need assistance with.

 Indexers can find subgraphs to index based on curation signals they see in Graph Explorer (screenshot below).